lindemann-co/lindemann-co.github.io/content/quotes/home.en.md

 > Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.
 >
 > Albert Einstein

-> Any fool can know.
-The point is to understand.
->
-> Albert Einstein